 - In a 9×13 in pan (or tupperware container) mix together the crushed graham cracker crumbs and melted butter, then press evenly into the bottom of the pan to make the crust.

 - In a really large bowl, mix together the ice cream and sherbet, then stir in the almonds and gently stir in the raspberries (reserve a few for garnish).

 - Pour mixture into the 9×13 pan but do not over- fill.
 Save any excess filling in a separate container.
 Push into corners and smooth out with a spoon or offset spatula.

 - Warm hot fudge and pour over the top of the ice cream layer.
 I like to swirl it in a little using a butter knife.

 - Put dessert in freezer and freeze for at least an hour or until ready to serve.

-- Cut and garnish with reserved raspberries.
+- Cut into slices and garnish with reserved raspberries.

 - Store leftovers in the freezer in an airtight container or a pan wrapped with plastic wrap.

 - Use our Homemade Hot Fudge recipe for the best hot fudge!

 - See our Variations list above for scrumptious variations on this recipe.

 Did you try this recipe?